emo-bon/marine-omics-methods/docs/api.rst

 Panel dashboard module
 ========================
 This module provides some of the utilities for building interactive dashboards using the Panel library.
-These are Specific for FAIR-EASE use case and more methods and widgets can be found directly in the demo workflow notebooks [here](https://github.com/emo-bon/momics-demos).
+These are Specific for FAIR-EASE use case and more methods and widgets can be found directly in the demo workflow notebooks `here <https://github.com/emo-bon/momics-demos>`_.

 .. automodule:: momics.panel_utils
     :members: